Illegal poaching in Gabon

 How it works

-Leveraging the new IMT satellite service by Iridium, RockREMOTE exposes integrators to an industry-standard MQTT interface.
+Leveraging Iridium Messaging Transport (IMT), RockREMOTE exposes integrators to an industry-standard MQTT interface.
 Ground Control’s development of a new Satellite IoT Gateway enables Digital Forest to quickly and easily integrate two-way messaging into their application using standard MQTT libraries for their platforms.

-Behind the scenes, RockREMOTE takes care of all the connection management, message queuing and retrying to enable Digital Forest to simply plug and play, greatly reducing integration work to just a few lines of code.
+Behind the scenes, RockREMOTE takes care of all the connection management, message queuing and retrying to enable Digital Forest to simply plug-and-play, reducing integration work to just a few lines of code.

-RockREMOTE automatically packages and compresses messages prior to transmission to minimize the amount of data sent.
+RockREMOTE automatically packages and compresses messages prior to transmission to minimise the amount of data sent.
 The device also selects the most appropriate compression algorithm based on the content being transmitted.
-Messages are received and published to Cloudloop MQTT, enabling immediate and real-time transmission to Digital Forest’s cloud-based platform.
-This is effective in the alternate direction too, enabling messages to be sent down to the remote field device.
+Messages are received and published to Cloudloop, enabling immediate and real-time transmission to Digital Forest’s cloud-based platform.
+This is effective in reverse, enabling messages to be sent to the remote field device.
 Digital Forest also benefits from the automatic upload of images to the AWS S3 for long-term storage.

 The power of RockREMOTE with IMT enablement equips the rangers in Gabon with the latest in AI-powered camera trap technology to effectively monitor and prevent illegal poaching in the forest.
 With this advanced technology, endangered African species and iconic African wildlife have greater protection from poachers for this generation and the next.